 Jeremy Brooks's Involvement in Personal Training

-When did you first get started in personal training?
+When did you first get started in this?

 I technically started training my friends when I was still in high school- although at that point in time I did it for free and wasn't a licensed professional.
 After a few years of building up notoriety among the people I knew around school, I decided it would be time to get certified.
 I then got certified through ACE fitness, where I began to train people who were obese, skinny, fit, young, old, women, men, athletes, couch-potatoes, and so on.

-What is something surprising about being a personal trainer that people would not know?
+Something surprising about Personal Training that people would not know.